 Q: Will the association still need to contract other professionals?

 A: Probably not.
 In most cases, a community association manager can help with most management operations.
 In the event of specialized services such as legal services, general contracting, engineering, and other “professional designations,” consultants may be needed, and Advanced Realty will work with your board to coordinate.

 Q: Is Advanced Realty considered a contractor, vendor or an employee of the association?

 A: No. Advanced Realty will be retained as the associations “Agent”.
 And as the association’s Agent we are like a partner to them.
 Yes, we are paid for our services, but we also expect our boards to utilize our knowledge, training and expertise in our industry.
 Many board members serve with little to no knowledge of the operation of both a not for profit corporation and/or a homeowners (HOA) association.
 Advanced Realty’s role is to assist those members as their Agent in the proper operations of the association and its not-for-profit corporation.

 Q: What are Advanced Realty’s fees for management services?

 offers such a diverse collection of services from simple account administration, one-time consulting, all the way to full-service association management.
 Therefore, fees are based on what the association wants with regards to service.
 Because each association is unique in its makeup and each association has different needs, so does the management pricing.
 We do not set fees until we are able to identify and define what services the association is seeking.

 Q: How can I request a quote for HOA management services?

-A: Please click here to fill out our online service quote request.
+A: Please click here to get in contact for a service quote request.
 This will allow us to better understand your needs as a Home Owners Association.
-You will receive your quote within two business days.